 Up to two fellowships for faculty or post-docs in economics, with a focus on disability policy.
 Applications accepted in the fall for the following academic year.

-Up to two fellowships to PhD candidates in economics, with a focus on disability policy, for one or two years of dissertation research.
+Up to two fellowships to PhD candidates in economics, with a focus on disability policy, for dissertation research.
 Applications accepted in the spring for the following academic year.